testvon/alecsatin.github.io/_posts/2016-01-08-lioness-befriends-trainer.md

 Even big cats like this lioness Sirga can bond with human beings.
 The trainer is Valentin Grüner of Modisa Wildlife Projects, Kalahari, Botswana.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/cats-dogs-lemurs/lioness-befriends-trainer/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/cats-dogs-lemurs/lioness-befriends-trainer/){: .btn .btn--warning} to watch the video.
 {: .notice}

 <div>Originally published at: <a href='http://www.alecsatin.com/'>Comfort for Christians</a></div>